P. W. T. Simanjuntak: Election

-The extraordinary Sinode Godang was held in February 1993 and was attended by 447 out of the 562 prelates that were invited.
+The extraordinary Sinode Godang was held in February 1993 and was attended by 447 out of the 562 prelates who were invited.
 Parlindungan and six puppet candidates were nominated for the Ephorus seat.
 At the election of 12 February, Simanjuntak obtained 406 votes, while the rest only got between one and three votes.
 Another election was held to elect the secretary-general and S. M. Siahaan received the majority of votes for that position.
 The two were sworn into office on 17 February.

 Dispute and reconciliation

 The previous ephorus, S. A. E. Nababan, and his followers—who constituted most of the HKBP's congregations—refused to recognize the leadership of Parlindungan over HKBP, causing a split inside the church.
 International organizations recognized S. A. E. Nababan as the legitimate Ephorus instead of Parlindungan.

-The split finally ended on 1 November 1998 when a neutral acting Ephorus named J.R.
+The split finally ended on 1 November 1998 when a neutral-acting Ephorus named J.R.
 Hutauruk was appointed.
 Parlindungan and S. A. E. Nababan handed over their offices to J.R.
-Hutauruk and therefore ending the split on paper.
+Hutauruk therefore ending the split on paper.
 It would take several more years to resolve the split in reality.